onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Focusing on the process of natural selection, de Duve explores the inordinate and now dangerous rise of humankind.
 His explanation for this self-defeating success lies in the process of natural selection, which favors traits that are immediately useful, regardless of later consequences.
 Thus, the human genome determines such properties as tribal and group cohesion and collaboration and often fierce and irrational competition with and hostility toward other groups’ attributes that were once useful but now often ruinously dysfunctional.
 Christian de Duve suggests that these traits, imprinted into human nature by natural selection, may have been recognized by the writers of Genesis, thus inspiring the myth of original sin." - [Genetics of Original Sin: The Impact of Natural Selection on the Future of Humanity](https://www.goodreads.com/book/show/8111375-genetics-of-original-sin)

-> "Listen, the next revolution is gonna be a revolution of ideas." - [Bill Hicks](https://www.azquotes.com/quote/131769)
+> "It isn't the past which holds us back, it's the future; and how we undermine it, today." - [Viktor E. Frankl](https://www.azquotes.com/quote/857989)

 > "Problems are evolutionary drivers." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1506502)